internetarchive/gifcities/transform/data/README.md

 If you want to change the schema that goes into elasticsearch, edit `main.go` to output different stuff to `gifcities.jsonl`.

 Note that configuration for the index (ie, mapping) is in `ingest.sh`

+The `slowfetch.sh` script is for getting gifs from live wayback which was necessary for some straggling files.